Andrew5194/rh-trading-bot/README.md

 # Robinhood Trading Bot

-A robinhood trading bot.
+A Robinhood trading bot.
 The trading bot uses the [Unofficial Robinhood API](https://github.com/robinhood-unofficial/pyrh) to communicate with Robinhood.

 ## Installation